-Take your savings to new heights with a CD laddering strategy.
+Commit to your savings goals with a CD laddering strategy.

 Certificates of deposit can be a helpful tool to grow your savings.
 Rates are locked in for a set period of time and you know exactly what the rate is.

-You make a CD ladder by opening separate CDs with staggered maturity dates.
-This gives you the potential to earn a higher rate of return than you typically get in a regular savings account or in a shorter-term CD, while still giving you periodic access to a portion of your savings.
+A CD ladder is made of separate CDs that are staggered so they mature at different times.
+This gives you the ability to earn a higher rate of return, while still giving you periodic access to a portion of your savings.

 Here are some benefits of a CD ladder and how to set one up.